Apple, Amazon, Microsoft, and Google Lobby Against Texas 'Bathroom' Bill

 Strat

 Re: Who cares about bathrooms?
-(Score:2)
+(Score:2, Troll)

 How is this any different than Chester Thr Molester molesting my SON in the MENs room?